Pro tips to find U.S.-based nonprofits and schools

 There are two ways to search for your nonprofits on Bright Funds: by name, or by their EIN (unique tax-ID number).
 The EIN is a nine-digit number that can help you find your nonprofit quickly!
 A few common places to find your nonprofit’s EIN: a donation receipt, the nonprofit’s website, Google, Charity Navigator or GuideStar.org (a database of nonprofits confirmed through the IRS database).

-Plug it into Bright Funds' search, and voila!
+Plug it into Bright Funds' search or explore page, and voila!

 If you are not able to find your nonprofit via their EIN, visit our article on How to get your U.S. nonprofit added into Bright Funds.